lemix7/stopWatch/README.md

 - `styles.css`: Includes all the styling for the stopwatch and the dynamic background.
 - `script.js`: Houses the JavaScript logic for the stopwatch functionality and background color changes.

-## Future Enhancements
-- Add lap time functionality
-- Implement a countdown timer mode
-- Allow customization of background colors

-## Contributing
-Contributions, issues, and feature requests are welcome.
-Feel free to check [issues page](link-to-your-issues-page) if you want to contribute.

-## License
-This project is licensed under the MIT License - see the [LICENSE.md](link-to-license-file) file for details.